-My Grandmother was a self-made princess.
+My Grandmom was a self-made princess.
 After a humble start in Oklahoma she traveled the world with her military family; from Germany to Hawaii, finally settling near D.C with my Granddad were she taught high school and could visit the Smithsonian museums anytime she wanted.
 She was graceful and intelligent, with a biting wit and a taste for elegance.
 With streaks of vanity and immense self confidence, she had the ability to tear you down with a few words.
 Her expectations were high and her opinions strong, which she always made known.
 A powerful woman, she never compromised.
 In my mind she remains flawless and fearless.

 She could also be kind.
-From what I’ve hear about her younger days, and experienced in the elder, she loved entertaining, treating people, sharing her taste for the finer things.
-Not the kind of grandmother to bake cookies or knit socks, my little sister and I ended up developing tastes for exotic fruits, italian art, and nice clothes.
-I remember after shopping sprees she would encouraged us girls to put of a fashion show for our parents, in order to show off the purchases of the day.
-Also to make us feel as special as she always did.
+From what I’ve hear about her younger days, and experienced in the elder, she loved entertaining and sharing her taste for the finer things.
+Not the kind of Grandmom to bake cookies or knit socks, my little sister and I ended up developing tastes for exotic fruits, Italian art, and fine clothing.
+After shopping sprees she would always encouraged us little girls to put of a fashion show for our parents, the purpose of which being to both show off the purchases of the day to our parents, but also to make us feel as special as she always did.
 She was particular and ruthless, but full of joy.
 My Granddad treasured her and treated her like the princess she knew she was meant to be.
 It was subtle, but even as kids we could see he thought she was the most beautiful creature on earth.
 She was the star of his life, and he was her rock.

 My Granddad is a quite man.
 He has few needs, but likes things a certain way.
-Everything in it’s place.
-Quality and simplicity.
+Everything in it’s own place; quality and simplicity.
 The son of a seamstress and a sculptor, he too chose an artistic path: photography.
-In fact, he met my grandmother while taking her picture for a beauty pageant she competing in during college, which she won.
-Of course, she won every pageant she ever did and she was always chosen prom queen or homecoming queen.
-She was a born winner.
+My met while he was taking her picture for a beauty pageant which she had competed in during college.
+She won, naturally.
+In fact she won every pageant she ever participated in.
 I think she impressed him very much with her confidence and boldness.
-And I think that they balanced each other perfectly.
-He was, and still is, reliable and well-respected.
-He was her rock.
-And he always brought her happiness.
-“Marry a man who makes you laugh,” she once told me.
-(She also told me, “Anything for beauty.”
-I was 7.)
+And I think she saw in him a perfect match.
+They were a set pair.
+“Marry a man who can always make you laugh,” she once told me.
+(I plan to take her advice…)

-There were always the chicken liver crostinis as well.
+There were always the chicken liver crostini as well.
 Gray and musky.
-They smelled gamey and strange and were my mother’s favorite.
+They smelled gamey and strange and have always been my mother’s favorite.
 Sometimes I would take a timid bite, but my young taste buds were not prepared.
-I’ve recently grown to love the strange and intense blend of pungent liver, anchovies, and capers, with little spots of carrots, onions, and celery that bring a bit of lightness to the otherwise overpowering flavors.
-But I’ll still admit that it can be too much for an unaccustomed pallet.
-When I cook it myself I add twice as much butter as my Grandfather does in his recipe.
-I like the extra sweetness and the smoother mouth-feel.
-Maybe I’m still not ready for the full on power of the flavor of the little gray slabs of liver.
+I’ve recently grown to love the strange and intense blend of pungent liver, anchovies, and capers, with little spots of finely chopped mirepoix which bring a bit of lightness to the otherwise overpowering flavors.
+They can be shocking to an unaccustomed palate.

 07 2 / 2012